 Stop.
 Think.
 Go.
 Look.
 Really?
 Wait.

 OK, “really” is really an adverb (a verb modifier), but you get the point.
 You can use a verb to make a one word sentence.

 Your procedures should be written in imperative sentences.
 What does that mean?
-It means your procedures are made of tasks that you want someone to follow.
+It means your standard operating procedures are made of tasks that you want someone to follow.
 An imperative is where we are expressing a command.
 Procedures are step-by-step descriptions that are not optional, they are imperative, as in commanding your workers to do something specific.